 Since that class, I’ve only really paid close attention to statistics that were presented in a homeschool seminar given by an HSLDA (Home School Legal Defense Association) lawyer, Paul Farris, about the statistics on home-grown adults and children.

-I thought I’d read plenty, understood plenty, definitely created my own happily-believed biases about my lifestyle but was it ever freeing to hear the stats.
+I thought I’d read plenty, understood plenty, and definitely created my own happily-believed biases about my lifestyle but was it ever freeing to hear the statistics on homeschool academics?